-22 CSR 10-2.052 PPO 600 Plan Benefit Provisions and Covered Charges
+22 CSR 10-3.054 PPO 2000 Plan Benefit Provisions and Covered Charges

-PURPOSE: This rule establishes the policy of the board of trustees in regard to the PPO 600 Benefit Provisions and Covered Charges for members of the Missouri Consolidated Health Care Plan.
+PURPOSE: This rule establishes the policy of the board of trustees in regard to the PPO 2000 Plan Benefit Provisions and Covered Charges of the Missouri Consolidated Health Care Plan.

-(1) Deductible amount-Network: per individual each calendar year, six hundred dollars (\$600); family limit each calendar year, one thousand two hundred dollars (\$1,200).
-Nonnetwork: per individual each calendar year, one thousand two hundred dollars (\$1,200); family limit each calendar year, two thousand four hundred dollars (\$2,400).
+(1) Deductible amount-Network: per individual each calendar year, two thousand dollars (\$2,000); family limit each calendar year, six thousand dollars (\$6,000).
+Non-network: per individual each calendar year, four thousand dollars (\$4,000); family limit each calendar year, twelve thousand dollars (\$12,000).

 (A) Network and non-network deductibles are separate.
 Expenses cannot be shared or transferred between network and non-network benefits.

 (B) The family deductible is an aggregate of applicable charges received by all covered members of the plan.
 Any combination of covered family member deductibles may be used to meet the family deductible.
 Applicable charges received by one (1) family member may only meet the individual deductible amount.